ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 {@snippet features/build-highlight-source}

-The {@link module:highlight/highlight~Highlight} feature enables support for setting highlight.
+The {@link module:highlight/highlight~Highlight} feature offers a text marking tools that help content authors speed up their work, e.g. reviewing content or marking it for the future reference.
+It uses inline `<marker>` elements in the view, supports both markers (background color) and pens (text color), and comes with a flexible configuration.

 ## Demo

 {@snippet features/highlight}

-## Configuring highlight options
+## Configuring the highlight options

-It is, of course, possible to configure which highlight options the editor should support.
+It is possible to configure which highlight options are supported by the editor.
-Use the {@link module:highlight/highlight~HighlightConfig#options `highlight.options`} configuration option to do so.
+You can use the {@link module:highlight/highlight~HighlightConfig#options `highlight.options`} configuration and define your own highlight styles.

-For example, the following editor will support only two highlighters:
+For example, the following editor supports only two styles (a green marker and a blue pen):

 ```js
 ClassicEditor